 Health benefits of Balasana (Child Pose)

-Balasana offers a multitude of benefits that cater to both the physical and mental aspects of health.
-Here’s a closer look at how this pose can contribute to overall well-being:
+Balasana, or Child’s Pose, offers a multitude of advantages that support both physical and mental well-being.
+Practicing regularly can help relieve tension, stretch the back, and calm the mind.
+Here’s a closer look at the many Balasana benefits and how this gentle pose can contribute to your overall health.

 Stress relief and relaxation